 Is there arsenic in your rice, how dangerous is it, and which rice has the least amount?
 My husband, John, is visiting the blog today with this informative article. ~ Barbara

 Does the rice you eat contain arsenic?
 Unfortunately, it does.
 As it turns out all rice contains some amount of arsenic.

-You betcha!
-(Sorry, I recently watched the movie Fargo.)
-But, shockingly, yes, all rice contains arsenic.
-It’s a fact.
-Unfortunately, on a gluten-free diet, rice is often used as a substitute for wheat.
-So how cautious do we need to be when eating rice?
+Unfortunately, for those on a gluten-free diet, rice is often used as a substitute for wheat.
+This means that your consumption of arsenic-containing rice will probably increase.
+So the question becomes, how cautious do we need to be when eating rice?

 Switching To Gluten Free Rice Products

 Remember the first time you heard those words?
 “Because you have celiac disease (CD), you can no longer consume food or drinks that contain wheat or gluten.
 That means things like bread, pasta, and pizza.”
 If you are like me, you probably said something like, ”No bread, pasta or pizza, ever, yeah right.
 That’s not happening.”
 Well, if you have CD and want to heal and avoid future complications, it has to happen.